collin-beaird/Left-Leaning-RB-BSTs-CSC212/README.md

 Left Leaning Red-Black BSTs are a type of balance search tree that utilizes left-leaning red links/edges to indicate grouping within a node.
 Very similar to Red-Black trees and 2-3-4 trees with a difference in formatting and balancing.

-We have attached our source code in this repository as leanleft.cpp
+We have attached our source code in this repository as leanleft.cpp.
+For test cases, we included the Shrek movie script, the Gettysburg Address, and the Declaration of Independence.

 In order to compile, simply use CS50 IDE and use g++ leanleft.cpp -o "filename", where the "filename" can be whatever you please.